David-S-2002/Seattle-Weather/README.md

 # Using data to determine whether it rains more in Seattle or New York

+## Description
 The purpose of this project is to find out whether it rains more in Seattle or New York, by analyzing precipitation datasets from NOAA.
+I processed and cleaned the data.
+Then, to solve the problem, I performed data analysis to answer the following questions:
-The datasets have the daily precipitation in Seattle and New York, respectively, from January 1st, 2020 to January 1st, 2024.
+- Compare the average amount of precipitation in Seattle and New York
+- Find out whether there more light rain events or heavy rain events in each city
+- Find out how many rainy days there are in each month in each city

+After analyzing the data, my conclusion was that Seattle has a greater number of rainy days, but when it rains in Seattle, it's more likely to be light rain and less likely to be heavy rain.
+New York has fewer rainy days, but when it rains in New York, both light and heavy rain are likely.

+## Requirements

 ## Data
 The precipitation datasets were obtained from [NOAA's "Climate Data Online Search" page]( https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND).
+The datasets have the daily precipitation in Seattle and New York, respectively, from January 1st, 2020 to January 1st, 2024.

-## Data Preparation
+## Data Processing
 I took the following steps to prepare the data:
 - Inspecting the contents of the dataset
     - Using the head() and describe() functions to inspect the data